Granma (newspaper)

-Granma (/es/) is the official newspaper of the Central Committee of the Communist Party of Cuba.
-It was formed in 1965 by the merger of two previous papers, Revolución (/es/; lit.
-'Revolution') and Hoy (/es/; lit.
-'Today').
+Granma (/es/) is a state-owned newspaper published by the Central Committee of the Communist Party of Cuba; it was founded in 1965.
 Publication of the newspaper began in February 1966.
-Its name comes from the yacht Granma that carried Fidel Castro and 81 other rebels to Cuba's shores in 1956, launching the Cuban Revolution.
-The newspaper has been a way for the Cuban Communist Party to communicate their ideology to the world, especially regarding the United States.
-Marta Rojas worked for the paper since its founding.
+The newspaper has been a way for the Communist Party of Cuba to communicate their ideology to the world, especially regarding the United States.
+Granma is Cuba's most widely distributed newspaper.